-With public transport patronage on the rise and demand forecasted to continue as Australia’s population increases, there is opportunity within the market to retain or even expand your company’s share.
+Before the COVID-19 pandemic, public transport patronage and demand were trending upward due to Australia's increasing population .
+While this has fluctuated due to COVID-19 and will most likely change forever due to more people working from home, there is still an opportunity within the market to retain or even expand your company's share.

-However, the landscape isn’t what it once was.
-Digitalisation and automation are now widespread and competition in the bus industry is at an all-time high.
-Expectations are being set with new technologies and the need to improve the customer experience means companies must either adapt or risk becoming obsolete.
+The landscape isn't what it once was.
+Digitalisation and automation are now widespread, and competition in the bus industry is at an all-time high.
+High expectations are being set with new technologies, and the need to improve the customer experience means companies must either adapt or risk becoming obsolete.

-While digitalisation may not seem like an impending threat, studies show that companies who introduce an Enterprise Resource Planning (ERP) system can gain a competitive advantage.
+It has reached a point where bus operators need to incorporate digitalisation.
+Inefficiencies from paper-based and outdated processes are an impending threat for bus operators.
+But studies show that companies who introduce a digital-based Enterprise Resource Planning (ERP) system can gain a competitive advantage.

-By embracing change and using digital technologies that enable the use of a more streamlined network with more automation capabilities, services can be delivered with enhanced efficiency in terms of costs and operations.
+By embracing change and using digital technologies that enable a more streamlined network with more automation capabilities, services can be delivered with enhanced efficiency in terms of costs and operations.

-These changes can strengthen the relationship your company has with the transport authorities and help you deliver a better passenger experience.
+These changes can strengthen your company's relationship with the transport authorities and help you deliver a better passenger experience.
 This ability to consistently hit your contract KPIs makes you more likely to gain and retain business.

 Automating and streamlining communication across your business through the use of a single, multifaceted system can allow for time and cost efficiencies, help you to understand the business, identify trends and assist in making informed decisions above and beyond manual, paper-based procedures.

-You need to be proactive and take preventative measures now to future-proof your business.
+You need to be proactive and take preventative measures right now to future-proof your business.

 The spin-off effect then becomes your ability to retain profit and keep your customers.